triplegdev/booknj/README.md

 - Allow users to book spots for specific dates and times.
 - Implement a reservation system with booking confirmation.

-Image Upload and Replacement:

-- Replace current image url input with the ability to upload images to showcase spots.

 ## Technical Implementation Details

 - The number of action types and reducers are minimized.